Big Celebrations Start with the Little Things

 When you live in an RV full-time, receiving gifts can go from being fun to being stressful pretty quickly.
 This is because RVs are such tiny living spaces that finding places to put new things can be nearly impossible.

-Since so many traditional gifts are fun things that aren’t necessarily needed per se, many full-time RVers end up getting rid of a good percentage of the gifts they receive during the holiday season.
-This isn’t particularly fun for the gift receiver, and the gift-giver would surely be upset to find this out.
+Many traditional gifts are fun things that aren’t necessarily needed by RVers.
+Lots of full-time RVers end up getting rid of a good percentage of the gifts they receive during the holiday season.
+This isn’t particularly fun for the gift receiver.
+The gift-giver would surely be upset to find this out.
 Therefore, it’s best to avoid the problem altogether.